Dancing with the Stars (American TV series) season 28: Week 3: Movie Night

-The couples performed one unlearned dance to famous film songs.
-The jive was introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance to famous film songs, and are listed in the order they performed.

 At the beginning of the show, it was announced that Ray Lewis had withdrawn from the competition due to an injury sustained in rehearsals.
 His dance partner, Cheryl Burke, performed their routine during the live show with season 24 winner Rashad Jennings as a stand-in.
 There was no additional elimination.

 Week 4: Cast From The Past

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Leah Remini, Len Goodman, Bruno Tonioli.

 The couples performed one unlearned dance.
-The Argentine tango was introduced.
 Couples are listed in the order they performed.

-Season 17 contestant Leah Remini served as a guest judge for this week.
+Season 17 semifinalist Leah Remini served as a guest judge for this week.